woylie/let_me/README.md

 ```

 Note the usage of the `Scope` struct.
 This is a struct defined in your
-application that at the very least contains the current user, but it might also
+application that contains the current user and any additional information
-include other relevant information, like the remote IP address or the
+needed for policy decisions, like the remote IP address or the
 authenticator assurance level (AAL).

 The usage of the `Scope` struct is in line with a new feature of the Phoenix
 generators introduced in Phoenix 1.8.
 You could also use the `User` struct
 directly, but basing authorization rules on a `Scope` struct will make it
-easier to update your application later on if your authorization requirements
+easier to update your application later if your authorization requirements
 become more complex.

 ## Callbacks